If you want to know how competitive you are, just play a round of white elephant at the next Christmas party.

 As Christmas approaches, how can you actively seek to be a peacemaker in your relationships, community, and world?

-click here to subscribe to my free newsletter and receive more content like this.
+If you enjoyed this post, you can click here to subscribe to my free newsletter and receive more content like this.